SteixnerKumar/Bayesian_Cognitive_Modeling/README.md

 ###### [Back to Contents](https://github.com/SteixnerKumar/Bayesian_Cognitive_Modeling/blob/master/README.md#Contents)

 # The default versions used for this codebase
---> MATLAB version and toolboxes versions
+--> Software and toolboxh versions

 + R version.string R version 3.6.1 (2019-07-05)
 ++ nickname       Action of the Toes